 This farm in Chillicothe charges admission per person and all sunflowers are extra.
 Bring your own clippers.
 No animals or pets are permitted.
 Expect the Dressback Farms sunflower fields to be open for one week potentially early September.

 9. The Patch on 37 (Lynd Fruit Farm)

 The largest public sunflower fields in Ohio at ten acres and a million sunflower heads, Lynd Fruit Farm is located in Pataskala.
 They even have 26 varieties of sunflowers without pollen.
-In 2021 they will be holding their second S’miles of Sunflowers event.
-Tickets to the event covers the sunflower fields, wagon rides, music and one cut sunflower (bring your own pruners).
+In September 2022, they will be holding their second S’miles of Sunflowers event.
+Tickets to the event cover the sunflower fields, wagon rides, music, and one cut sunflower (bring your own pruners).

 Lynd Fruit Farm also allows for entry to just the sunflower fields at a reduced price during the week as well as early events.